-4 - C National Recreation Hiking Trail is a 20 mile point-to-point trail located near Kennard, TX that features a lake.
-The trail is good for all skill levels and primarily used for hiking.
+4 - C National Recreation Hiking Trail is a 39.1 mile moderately trafficked out and back trail located near Kennard, Texas that features a lake and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.

 We hiked the trail March 17/18, 2016.
 A bridge was washed out by the recent rains but with some effort we made it past that point.
 No one at the ranger station told us this (we called before we began) and we had placed our water on the other side of this bridge which was 5 miles (about) into the hike.
 If we hadn't made it past (we ran into others that didn't make past) we would have not had water for the second day.
 The camp site seems to be farther than 9 miles and the map is not very helpful but the trail is well marked.
 The further we hiked the more bridges were out.
 Some had obviously been out for awhile.
 Lots of trees were down and it seemed that the further into the hike we got the less maintained the trail was.
 We did not mind since we liked the challenge.
 Oh, and parts of the forest were still burning from a recent fire but nothing that had us alarmed.
 We just walked past.
 We would do it again!